PowderLinux/Pop_OS-GrubTheme-Extras/README.md

 These are fonts that I tried using when I originally created my Pop_OS-GrubTheme.
 (the fonts that System76 uses on Pop_OS).
 I ended up not including them in the theme tho because I didnt like the way they came out after converting them to grub's .pf2 format.
-However, I figured that I would upload them anyway for anyone that would like to try them.
+However, I figured that I would upload them anyway for anyone that would like to try them..
-(I think the Fira Mono Bold ended up looking the best out of the bunch).
+I also made it easier to test them, by adding the updated theme.txt's needed to use each font.
-I made this easier for anyone that wants to tese these by adding theme.txt's for each font.
+(I think the Fira Mono Bold ended up looking the best out of the bunch)

 ______________________________________________________________